Thirty years of the finite volume method for solid mechanics: Introduction

 \section{Introduction}

 ``\emph{Now however I recognise the FVM/FEM dichotomy as being comparable with those between Protestant and Catholic, or Sunni and Shia.
 That is to say that it promotes needless conflict; and expense; and loss of opportunity.}'' \citep{Runchal2017} With these words, Brian Spalding highlighted the, at times, unproductive nature of the debate around the relative merits of the finite volume (FVM) and finite element (FEM) methods.
 Although accepted in the Computational Fluid Dynamics (CFD) field, there remains a reluctance and general confusion around the application of the finite volume method to solid mechanics.
 The aim of this article is to clarify this confusion, by: providing an overview of the significant developments within the field; linking variants of the finite volume method for solid mechanics analyses; comparing finite volume methods with standard finite element methods; and, finally, identifying future directions for the field.
+Building on the foundations of the finite difference method, the finite volume method is a generalisation in terms of geometry and topology: simple finite volume schemes reduce to finite difference schemes.
+Whereas the finite difference method is based on nodal relations for \emph{differential} equations, the finite volume method balances forces acting on control volumes, directly discretising the \emph{integral} form of the conservation laws.
+A number of prior developments within CFD provided the foundation for the earliest paper on the cell-centred finite volume method for solid mechanics by \citet{Demirdzic1988}.
+In the subsequent three decades the finite volume method for solid mechanics has developed in a number of directions, differing in terms of discretisation, solution methodology and overall philosophy.
+The varied approaches may be classified in a number of ways, including, for example: \begin{itemize} \item \emph{Grid arrangement}: cell-centred \citep{Demirdzic1988, Demirdzic1993} vs vertex-centred \citep{Bailey1991, Fryer1991, Zienkiewicz1991, Cross1992, Onate1992, Cross1993, Fryer1993, Idelsohn1994, Onate1994} vs staggered-grid \citep{Beale1990a, Beale1990b, Bukhari1990, Hattel1990, Bukhari1991, Hattel1992, Hattel1993a}, as well as more recently face-centred \citep{Sevilla2018a, Sevilla2018b} and meshless \citep{Ebrahimnejad2014, Fallah2018a}; \item \emph{Solution algorithm}: implicit \citep{Demirdzic1993, Bailey1995, Cardiff2016a} vs explicit (matrix-free) \citep{Kluth2010, Lee2013, Haider2017}; \item \emph{Stabilisation approach}: Rhie-Chow \citep{Demirdzic1995, Cardiff2016b} vs Jameson-Schmidt-Turkel \citep{Aguirre2014} vs Godunov \emph{two-sided} upwinding \citep{LeVeque2004, Lee2013}. \end{itemize} There are countless other ways to classify the approaches, for example, based on force discretisation at the control volume face, however, the current article will base its discussion primarily around the three classification types above.